 If your tastes lie in the conventional, and you want some traditional pictures by recognised artists, you can simply log on to a site like EXHIBITION A and get shopping.
 They sell signed prints from a wide variety of artists from across the globe.
 The quality is impressive, and all you need to do is buy online, then pop into your local department store and buy a nice frame.

 Unleash your inner artist

 There’s no better way of putting your personal stamp on the wall than by using your own artwork.
 In fact, why not have your very own art gallery?
 Get every member of the family to create their own piece – even if you think you don’t have an artistic bone in your body, you’ll be amazed at what you can bring to life using creative software on the PC.
-Then all you need is an inkjet printer and some cartridges from Printer Inks, and you are good to go!
+Then all you need is an inkjet printer and some colour cartridges and you are good to go!

 Every town has a thriving art scene if you know where to look.
 You will often see prints from local artists on sale in libraries and cafes, so keep an eye open.
 If there is a gallery close by, you might see a local artist is having an exhibition.
 Those who are just starting out professionally will not be charging the earth for their artwork – you’ll have something that is truly unique and special.
 And you never know, if they hit the big time, it just might be worth a fortune in 20 years’ time!